viki-vik/InTheEndOps/README-CICD.md

 	- A Docker image is built and tagged with Dev-TAG or commit SHA.
 	- The image is pushed to ECR.
 4. CD to Development:
-	- ArgoCD syncs the Dev application from the GitOps repository.
+	- If a new image was discovered ArgoCD syncs the Dev application from the GitOps repository.
 	- ArgoCD deploys the application to the EKS Dev environment.
 	- If the deployment fails, ArgoCD rolls back to the previous version and notifies the team via Slack.
 5. Promotion to Production: